mortezasaki/realtyna-listing/README.md

 ## Run Samples
 - First, install the Rest Client extension for VSCode
-- Then, open the file `requests.http` in `sample` folder and run the requests
+- Then, open the file `requests.http` in `samples` folder and run the requests

 ## Testing
 ```bash